Skip to content ↓

 If your child’s absences are more frequent, you should expect to receive a letter informing you of your child’s attendance level.

-You will be asked to attend a meeting in school to identify any potential barriers and any appropriate support that is required to improve the attendance, where appropriate this may include the use of external agencies.
+You may be asked to attend a meeting in school to identify any potential barriers and any appropriate support that is required to improve the attendance, where appropriate this may include the use of external agencies.

 A plan of action will be compiled that is aimed at helping you improve your child’s school attendance.